Tartu–Moscow Semiotic School: Tartu-Moscow School

-The Taru-Moscow School of semiotics was formed when a diverse group of scholars joined informally from the 1950s to 1980s to provide alternatives to the regnant Soviet approaches to language, literature and culture.
+The Tartu-Moscow School of semiotics was formed when a diverse group of scholars joined informally from the 1950s to 1980s to provide alternatives to the regnant Soviet approaches to language, literature and culture.
 Their work develops the linguistics of Saussure, elaborated by Trubetzkoi and Hjelmslev.
 They subsequently came to treat art works and other cultural artifacts as the products of ‘secondary modelling systems’, that is, as elements arranged according to rules that could be seen as language-like and hence accessible to analysis by the procedures of structuralist linguistics.
 Opoyaz, the Moscow Linguistic Circle and the Prague Linguistic Circle the predecessors of TMS The group shared an interest in the Russian formalists and in contemporary linguistics, semiotics and cybernetics.
 During the 1970s prominent members of the group, such as Juri Lotman and Boris Uspenskii, turned from more theoretical and formalized work to historical studies of culture as a system of semiotic systems.

-Lotman: The alumni of Moscow University and Leningrad University formed the Soviet school of semiotics as a synthesis of these two traditions in the humanities.
+Lotman: "The alumni of Moscow University and Leningrad University formed the Soviet school of semiotics as a synthesis of these two traditions in the humanities.
 To them, a third tradition was added: the University of Tartu.
-It was not a mere chance: the University of Tartu had its own, well-established linguistic school, and, moreover, was always characterized by a high spirit of academic tolerance, an openness to all-Europe cultural trends.[ Lotman, Juri.
+It was not a mere chance: the University of Tartu had its own, well-established linguistic school, and, moreover, was always characterized by a high spirit of academic tolerance, an openness to all-Europe cultural trends.
+[From: Lotman, Juri.
 2016[1982].
-Universitet – nauka – kul’tura [University – science – culture]. – Lotman, Juri M.; Uspenskij Boris A. Perepiska 1964–1993.
+Universitet – nauka – kul’tura [University – science – culture].
+In: Lotman, Juri M.; Uspenskij Boris A. Perepiska 1964–1993.
 Tallinn: Tallinn University Press, 679–688.]

 A distinctive feature of TMS was the combination of structuralist and semiotic approaches to language, literature and culture.